kentaris/Bachelor-Thesis_Single-Player-Chess/README.md

 # Solving Single-Player Chess

 This is the official GitHub repository of my Bachelor's thesis.
-The written thesis can be viewed on [Overleaf](https://www.overleaf.com/read/hzkvjknryssm).
+The written thesis is located in this repository or can alternatively be viewed on [Overleaf](https://www.overleaf.com/read/hzkvjknryssm).
 The finish date was agreed to be the 07.06.2022.

 <!-- TABLE OF CONTENTS -->
 <details>